 Introduction

 Please note that this article is in an early stage of development and will be updated soon.
-You can ask questions about ORDAO and OREC Optimism Fractal discord and join the ORDAO Office Hours to learn more.
+You can ask questions about ORDAO and OREC Optimism Fractal discord, join the ORDAO Office Hours, and watch the ORDAO video playlist to learn more.

 Table of Contents